Insight-NA/modcloud-terraform-azure-storage/examples/storage-account-with-network-rule/README.md

 /subscriptions/{subscriptionID}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{virtualNetworkName}/subnets/{subnetID}
 ```

-WARNING: If leveraging Terraform Cloud, you may need to add the terraform cloud agents subnet id's, e.g., /subscriptions/<sub_id>/resourceGroups/<rg>/providers/Microsoft.Network/virtualNetworks/<vnet>/subnets/<snet> to the network_rules virtual_network_subnet_ids.
+WARNING: If leveraging Terraform Cloud, you may need to have internally controlled runners with terraform cloud agents installed, and linking the subnet id's of where those runner machines reside, e.g., /subscriptions/<sub_id>/resourceGroups/<rg>/providers/Microsoft.Network/virtualNetworks/<vnet>/subnets/<snet> to the network_rules virtual_network_subnet_ids.
 Failure to do so may result in resources being deployed, but subsequent attempts to modify resources may produce a 403 Authorization Failure error.

 ```hcl
 locals {